China Says Donald Trump ‘Escalating’ North Korea Situation

-For the closeted and choreographed Chinese Communist Party, Trump’s impulsive accusations are a growing cause of consternation
+For the closeted and choreographed Chinese Communist Party, Trump’s impulsive accusations are a growing cause of consternation+ READ ARTICLE

 China has hit back at Donald Trump’s claim that Beijing isn’t doing enough to rein in rogue state North Korea, cautioning the U.S. President-elect not to “escalate” an already tense situation on the Korean Peninsula through his liberal use of social media.